-- 1. In the Group Definitions list, click Properties. - 2.
+- 1. In the Group Definitions list, click Properties with failover1 selected. - 2.
 Click Server Group tab.
 Select svg1 on Available Servers and click Add - 3.
 Likewise, select svg2 on Available Servers and click Add.

 4. Check the window looks similar to the above, and click OK.